 It is giving young children and their parents the opportunity to be involved in a fun but challenging activity in their community.
 I see families connecting with each other and children making friends.
 I see young athletes becoming more confident in trying new activities and improving their skills.
 I see smiles, high fives, and pure excitement.

 The most amazing thing I see is these young athletes with challenges, enjoying physical activity and sport, feeling safe and confident to participate.
 This experience will now help them be more active as they grow.
 So exciting!

 - Melanie Harris, Active Start Volunteer

-To register an athlete in a program contact your local Special Olympics program or the contact person provided.
 For general inquiries about the Active Start and FUNdamentals programs please contact:

 Youth & Sport Development